 3. Opting for Yogurt That's High in Sugar

-Regardless, limiting your added sugar intake is a smart play for your general health.
+Still, limiting your added sugar intake is a smart play for your general health.
 When buying yogurt, always check for the amount of added sugar on the nutrition facts label before buying.
-If you're opting for flavored, choose one with 7 grams of added sugar or less — the lower the better for weight loss and overall health.
+If you're opting for flavored, choose one with 7 grams of added sugar or less — the lower, the better for weight loss and overall health.

-Your best bet is choosing a plain or unsweetened version, which is typically free of added sugars, and then adding your own chopped fresh or dried fruit for sweetness.
+Your best bet is to choose a plain or unsweetened yogurt, which is typically free of added sugars, and then add your own chopped fresh or dried fruit for sweetness.

 - Food and Drug Administration: "CFR - Code of Federal Regulations Title 21"

 - World Gastroenterology Organization Global Guidelines: "Probiotics and Prebiotics"